zestia/ember-select-box/README.md

 ### Test helpers

-There are test helpers for selecting options inside a native select box. <br>
+- For the native select box, this addon provides test helpers for selecting options
-For the faux select box, you can just use Ember's `click` or `triggerEvent` test helpers.
+- For the faux select box, no custom test helpers are needed - you can just use Ember's `click` or `triggerEvent` test helpers.

 Here is an example of selecting some options, and asserting that they have been selected: